 Benicar Side Effects and Safety Concerns

-According to the FDA, the most common side effect during Benicar trials was dizziness.
+According to the FDA, the most common side effect of Benicar is dizziness.
 While other side effects have been reported – including back pain, bronchitis, diarrhea, headaches, coughing, and others – they had about the same level of incidence as placebos in the controlled trials.

 Injuries and Deaths